-Welcome to the home of Community Forests Council.
+Welcome to the home of Community Forests Council™.

-Our mission is to unite community forests around the globe using proper forest management techniques in order to enrich the environment and preserve the earth’s tree resource.
+Our mission is to unite and leverage the collective impact of community forests around the globe using ecological forest management techniques resulting in greater climate resiliency in our commercial landscapes.

-Community Forests Council is dedicated to improving standards of community forestry and recognizing the people that are faithful to the cause.
+Community Forests Council is dedicated to improving standards of community forestry and unifying the people that lead the cause.

 Community Forests are different from other types of forests.